 Joint return.
-Nonresident aliens may not file a joint return.
-Resident aliens may file a joint return on Form 1040-C only if both of the following apply.
+Nonresident aliens cannot file a joint return.
+Resident aliens can file a joint return on Form 1040-C only if both of the following apply.

-1. The alien and his or her spouse can reasonably expect to be eligible to file a joint return at the close of the tax period for which the return is made.

-2. If the tax period of the alien is terminated, the tax period of his or her spouse is terminated at the same time.
+- 1. The alien and his or her spouse reasonably expect to be eligible to file a joint return at the close of the tax period for which the return is made. - 2.
+If the tax period of the alien is terminated, the tax period of his or her spouse is terminated at the same time.

-If Form 1040-C is filed as a joint return, both spouses should enter their names, identification numbers, and passport or alien registration card numbers in the spaces provided on page 1 of the form.
-Also, both spouses should include their income in Part III and furnish the information requested in Part I of the form.
-If necessary, a separate Part I should be completed for each spouse.
+If Form 1040-C is filed as a joint return, enter both spouses' names, identification numbers, and passport or alien registration card numbers in the spaces provided on page 1 of the form.
+Also, include both spouses' income in Part III and furnish both spouses' information in Part I of the form.
+It may be necessary to complete a separate Part I for each spouse.

 Identifying number.
-You are generally required to enter your social security number (SSN).
-To apply for this number, get Form SS-5, Application for a Social Security Card, from your local Social Security Administration (SSA) office or call the SSA at 1-800-772-1213.
-You can also download Form SS-5 from the SSA's website at www.socialsecurity.gov/online/ ss-5.html.
+You must enter your identifying number.
+Generally, this is your social security number (SSN).

+If you do not have an SSN and are eligible for one, get Form SS-5, Application for a Social Security Card, from your local Social Security Administration (SSA) office or call the SSA at 1-800-772-1213.
+You can also download Form SS-5 from the SSA's website at www.socialsecurity. gov/online/ss-5.html.
 You must visit an SSA office in person and submit your Form SS-5 along with original documentation showing your age, identity, immigration status, and authority to work in the United States.
 If you are an F-1 or M-1 student, you must also show your Form I-20.
 If you are a J-1 exchange visitor, you will also need to show your Form DS-2019.
 Generally, you will receive your card about 2 weeks after the SSA has all of the necessary information.

 If you do not have an SSN and are not eligible to get one, you must apply for an individual taxpayer identification number (ITIN).
 For details on how to do so, see Form W-7 and its instructions.
-It usually takes about 4-6 weeks to get an ITIN.
 If you already have an ITIN, enter it wherever your SSN is requested on your tax return.
 If you are required to include another person's SSN on your return and that person does not have and cannot get an SSN, enter that person's ITIN.